makeomatic/ms-users/rfcs/inactive_users_cleanup.md

 The Activation request executes the hook first this strategy saves from inactive users that hit TTL but tried to pass the activation process.
 The Registration request executes the hook after `username` exists check.
-If Error happens inside hook, it logged into a logfile and not raised.

 ## Registration process
 When the user succeeds registration but activation not requested, the new entry added to `inactive-users`.